francoislegd/BSCV_ROS/README.md

 ### Robots used for the scenario

 #### Turtlebot Description
 The mobile robot used in the Project is a Turtlebot, created in 2010 at Willow Garage by Melonee Wise and Tully Foote.
+Here we used the turtlevot version 2 , similar to version 1 but with a better base.
+It use the kobuki base built by Yujinrobot (a
 (insert turtlebot pic)